socketsupply/socket/README.md

 ### Description

+Web Developers use Socket Runtime to create apps for any OS, desktop or mobile.

+You can use plain old HTML, CSS, and JavaScript, as well as your favorite front-end libraries for example React, Svelt, and Vue.

-Socket is a client-side runtime for creating native cross-platform software on mobile and desktop using HTML, CSS, and JavaScript.
-It also exposes primitives needed for building peer-to-peer and local-first applications, such as Bluetooth, UDP and File I/O.
+Socket Runtime exposes primitives needed for building peer-to-peer and local-first applications, such as Bluetooth, UDP, and robust file system access.

 ### Documentation